-LTL Freight Class vs. NMFC Codes: What Sets Them Apart
+LTL Freight Class and NMFC Codes: What’s the Difference?

 Chances are, if you’re in the logistics industry, you’re probably more than familiar with less than truckload (LTL) and full truckload freight shipping.
 And while both of those are very similar in lots of ways, they do have some vital differences that set them apart from one another.
 One of those key differences just happens to be how shipments are quoted and priced.

-Calculating costs for LTL shipping can be tricky so to make it easier, commodities have been broken up in several categories, which are known as freight class.
+Calculating costs for LTL shipping can be tricky so to make it easier, commodities have been broken up in several categories, which are known as ltl freight classes.

 First, we need to understand what freight class actually means.
 Freight class is a system used industry-wide that classifies commodities based on a numeric system.
 There are 18 different freight classes and the span from class 50 to class 500.
 It was created by the National Motor Freight Traffic Association (NMFTA).